opengento/magento2-product-breadcrumbs/README.md

 This module is Hyvä-Ready!

-This module render server-sided product breadcrumbs so it's visible to any robot without requiring any js loads and process.
+This module render server-sided product breadcrumbs so it's visible to any robot  analyzing the DOM without requiring any js load and process.
-Can you still enable the js breadcrumbs so your user can see natural breadcrumbs following their navigation.
+You can still enable the js breadcrumbs so it is updated by client-side generation and your user can see the native breadcrumbs based on their navigation.

 ## Settings